 Figure 3.
 Age and cause contributions to the gap in life expectancy (Panel A) and lifespan inequality (Panel B) with Sweden in 2014 by sex.

 Table 1.
-Potential gains in life expectancy in Denmark if inequality is reduced (%) to Swedish levels in 2014 for each cause of death.
+Potential gains in life expectancy in Denmark if inequality is reduced (%) to Swedish levels in 2014 by cause of death.